amanape/od-lite/README.md

 ## What is `od-lite`?

-`od-lite` is a lightweight framework that offers the required abstractions to build [Open Devin](https://github.com/OpenDevin/OpenDevin)-like autonomous software agents.
-It is a pub/sub implementation that allows you to create agents that can interact with a runtime.
+`od-lite` is a lightweight framework that offers the required abstractions to build [OpenDevin](https://github.com/OpenDevin/OpenDevin)-like autonomous software agents.
+Instead of maintainging a WebSocket connection, it handles the event stream through a pub/sub implementation.
 It is based on the paper by **Wang et al.** (paper coming soon).

 ## Basic Usage